Codeception/codeception.github.com/docs/modules/Doctrine2.markdown

 ### Config

 * auto_connect: true - tries to get EntityManager through connected frameworks.
-If none found expects the $em values specified as discribed above.
+If none found expects the $em values specified as described above.
 * cleanup: true - all doctrine queries will be run in transaction, which will be rolled back at the end of test.

  #### Example (`functional.suite.yml`)